 Hopi Hawk Legend

-The Hopi tell a story of a kind-hearted hawk.
+The Hopi tell the story of a kind-hearted hawk.
 A long time ago in a Hopi village, there lived a mother and son.
-The mother doted on her son and dressed him in colorful shirts and beautiful beaded moccasins.
+The mother doted on her son and dressed him in colorful shirts and exquisite beaded moccasins.
 One day, the curious little boy went wandering away from his village.
-When he was walking in an open field, a band of fierce Navajo warriors rode by, grabbed him, and brought him back to their camp.
+When he was walking in an open field, a band of fierce Navajo warriors rode by.
+They grabbed him and brought him back to their camp.

 Jealous of the boy’s beautiful clothes, the squaws in the village took them and gave them to the chief’s son.
-They also made boy work like a slave.
+They also made the boy a slave to do their bidding.
 The boy eventually grew thin and sickly from lack of food and being overworked.

 Nearby, a hawk perched on a tree and watched the goings on in the village.
 Taking pity on the boy, one day, the hawk swooped down.
-At first the boy was terrified, but then the hawk said, “Get on my back.
+At first the boy was terrified, but then the hawk said to him, “Get on my back.
 I will take you away from here.”
 The hawk carried the boy to a high bluff and placed him there.

 The Navajo villagers saw this and became enraged.
 But this didn’t deter the hawk.
 He flew back down to the village and with his sharp talons, snatched the colorful shirt and moccasins from the chief’s son and brought them back to the boy.
 Once the boy was back in his own clothes, the hawk flew him to his village to his overjoyed mother.

-The Pueblo tell a story of a crow who laid eggs in her nest, but was careless about keeping the eggs warm.
+The Pueblo tell the story of a crow who laid eggs in her nest but was careless about keeping the eggs warm.
 She would disappear for days on end, leaving her eggs unattended.
 Noticing the unattended nest, a hawk swooped down and warmed the eggs.
 Eventually, the eggs hatched and the hawk worked vigorously to feed the baby birds.
-Once they were old enough, the hawk taught them to fly.
+Then, once they were old enough, the hawk taught them to fly.

 One day, the crow returned to her nest and saw the hawk teaching the baby crows how to find food.
 “Those are my children, not yours,” said the crow.
 The hawk replied, “If they are yours, call them and they will come to you.”
 So, the crow called to the young crows, but the crows replied, “You are not our mother.
 Hawk is our mother.”

-The hawk was a sacred bird to the Arawak.
-They believed that red-tailed hawks traveled between the Earth and the spirit worlds, and that the Creator used them to send messages to people on Earth.
+The Arawak were an Indigenous People who in lived in South America and the Caribbean.
+And the hawk was a sacred bird to them.
+They believed that red-tailed hawks traveled between the material and spirit worlds, and that the Creator used them to send messages to the people.

 The Moche People

-For the ancient Moche People of Peru, hawks symbolized brave warriors.
+For the Moche People of Peru, hawks symbolized brave warriors.
 The Moche would often pair a hawk with a hummingbird in their artwork.
-Both birds were depicted carrying weapons and bringing good luck to warriors in battle.
-In other cases, hawks were presented as transformed hummingbirds once they were ready for battle.
+They depicted both birds carrying weapons, believing them to bring good luck to warriors in battle.
+In other cases, the presented hawks as transformed hummingbirds once they were ready for battle.

-The Aboriginal Australians have a creation legend about a fire hawk who brings fire to the people and helps them hunt.
+The Aboriginal Australians tell a creation story about a fire hawk who brought fire to the people and helped them hunt.
 While some may believe this is nothing more than fanciful campfire tale, modern-day wildlife biologists have discovered there is truth to the legend.

-Hawks and other birds of prey are known to actively hunt near wildfires because they have plentiful opportunities as insects, small mammals, and snakes come out of their hiding places to escape the flames.
+Hawks and other birds of prey actively hunt near wildfires because they have plentiful opportunities to catch insects, small mammals, and snakes as they come out of their hiding places to escape the flames.

 Biologists, along with the ancient Aborigines, have witnessed these cunning birds take things a step further.
-Just as crows and ravens are known to use tools, hawks have been seeing stealing burning branches wildfires and even cooking fires and using them to set fire in new places in order to flush out their prey.
-Thus, hawks are closely associated with fire and are even symbols of fire for the Aborigines.
+Just as crows and ravens use tools, hawks have been seen grabbing burning branches from wildfires and cooking fires and using them to set fire in new places in order to flush out prey.
+Thus, the legend of the Fire Hawk has merit.

 In the Vedas, the religious texts that are foundational to the Hindu faith, there is a story of Shyena, a divine messenger who is a hawk.
-Shyena is associated with the Hindu fire god Agni.
-In the texts, Shyena ascends to Heaven and brings a divine nectar, or soma, back to the Earth, which serves to rejuvenate all life on Earth.
+Shyena is also associated with the Hindu fire deity Agni.
+In the texts, Shyena ascends to Heaven and brings a divine nectar, or soma, back to the Earth, which serves to rejuvenate all life.

 Hawk Meaning in Ancient Egypt

-For the ancient Egyptians, the hawk was considered a royal bird.
-Hawks were associated with the Egyptian gods Ra and Horus, as well as others.
+For the ancient Egyptians, the hawk was a royal bird.
+They connected hawks with the Egyptian gods Ra and Horus and others.
 Both Ra and Horus (who are sometimes merged into one god) were creator gods.
-Ra is often depicted with a hawk (or falcon) head on the body of a man.
-And Horus as a hawk wearing a crown.
+Ra is often depicted with a hawk (or falcon) head and the body of a man.
+Horus is depicted as a hawk wearing a crown.

 For the ancient Egyptians, Ra ruled the world, including the sky, the sun, the Earth, and the underworld.
-Horus, whose name is loosely translated as meaning “the distant one,” was also associated with the sun and sky, as well as the moon.
-He was considered to be a protector of the Egyptian royalty and brought good fortune in battle.
+Horus, whose name is loosely translated as meaning “the distant one,” was also connected with the sun and sky, as well as the moon.
+In addition, he was the protector of Egyptian royalty and brought good fortune in battle.

-Hawks have powerful meanings in Arabic cultures, where they are seen as symbols of heroism and virtue.
+Hawks are powerful figures in Arabic culture, where they are seen as symbols of heroism and virtue.
 The desert hawk is associated with the Islamic prophet, Muhammad, and his tribe, the Quraysh People.
-The Hawk of Quraish, also depicted as a falcon, can be seen on the coats of arms of countries in the Arab League.
+The Hawk of Quraish (also depicted as a falcon) can be seen on the coats of arms of countries in the Arab League.

 Hawks in Celtic Mythology

-As with other cultures, the ancient Celts viewed hawks as messengers from the spirit world.
+The Celts viewed hawks as messengers from the spirit world.
 The Celts believed that if a hawk called to you or crossed your path, it meant that something monumental was about to happen.
 Thus, you should prepare for the unexpected.
-This might be good fortune or something more ominous.
-The Celts also believed that a visit from a hawk meant you should evaluate your life and consider areas that should be changed.
+This could mean good fortune or something more ominous.
+The Celts also believed that a visit from a hawk meant you should evaluate your life and areas that should be changed.

 Hawks in Norse Legends

-In ancient Nordic cultures, hawks were viewed as intelligent messengers.
+The Vikings viewed hawks as intelligent messengers.
 Nordic artwork depicts an eagle who is perched on top of the World Tree Yggdrasill.
 This magical tree connects the world of humans with that of the gods.
 Sitting between the eyes of the eagle is a hawk named Veðrfölnir.

-Some Norse scholars surmise that the hawk represent the wisdom and knowledge of the eagle.
-Just as Odin’s ravens fly to distant lands and bring back messages about the world to Odin, so Veðrfölnir brings messages to this eagle, whose name is unknown.
+Some Norse scholars surmise that the hawk represented the wisdom and knowledge of the eagle.
+Just as Odin’s ravens flew to distant lands and brought back messages about the world, so Veðrfölnir brought messages to the eagle, whose name is unknown.

-In other Norse stories, the goddess Freya is also associated with hawks (or falcons.)
-According to Norse legend, Freya possessed a cloak made with hawk feathers.
-When she donned the cloak, she gained the power of flight and would transform into a giant hawk.
+In other Norse stories, the goddess Freya is associated with hawks (or falcons.)
+According to Norse legends, Freya possessed a cloak made with hawk feathers.
+When she donned the cloak, she gained the power of flight and could transform into a giant hawk.

 Hawks in the Bible

-Mercifully, the hawk is presented in a neutral way in the Good Book.
-In Job 39:26, God says to Job, “Does the hawk fly by your wisdom, and spread its wings towards the south?”
+In the Bible, the hawk, like other animals, is seen as God’s creation. in Job 39:26, God says to Job, “Does the hawk fly by your wisdom, and spread its wings towards the south?”
 Biblical scholars theorize that God is asking a rhetorical question.
-He is saying that the hawk’s instincts are governed by the laws of natures, which are divinely pre-ordained.
+He is saying that the hawk’s instincts are governed by the laws of nature, which are divinely pre-ordained.